See: on-page navigation

 - More SEO Basics

-A. Blum Localization Services is a Palo Alto SEO company founded in 2016.
-We combine SEO services with client training workshops.
+A. Blum Localization Services is a Palo Alto SEO company founded in 2016 by Ardan Michael Blum, who has 30 years of marketing experience.
+We combine SEO services with client Search Engine Optimization training.

 Because of the current restrictions, we are holding all our training online.
-We anticipate returning to normal operations shortly; providing in-house SEO training across California and online workshops worldwide.
+We expect to return to normal operations by the end of 2021; providing in-house Search Engine Optimization training for Northern California from our Palo Alto office and SEO services for central California from Santa Barbara.

 Working your content to the status of AUTHORITY is the secret to good ranking.